Kerala Blasters' Kibu Vicuna: Scouting was bad, expectations were higher than reality | Goal.com

 The Spaniard refused to comment on the quality of his foreign player this season.
 He, however, highlighted that Kerala Blasters did not do well in terms of scouting before the season started.

 "It's not a question to say this part is good and that is bad.
-I think of course with the result we have, we did not scout well and the plans and expectations were higher than the reality.
-But I think this is something to analyse at the end of the season."
+I think, with the result we have, our scouting of the players was bad and the plans and expectations were higher than the reality.
+But I think this is something we have to analyse at the end of the season."